Former President Trump to speak at CPAC in 1st appearance since leaving office

 Trump's speech next Sunday afternoon will address the future of the Republican Party and the conservative movement as well as President Joe Biden's immigration policies, the source added.

+Trump has a long history with CPAC, which played a key role in his emergence as a political force.

+Trump has been keeping a relatively low profile since he retired from the White House to Palm Beach, Florida, in January, but reemerged last week to conduct a series of phone-in interviews to commemorate the death of conservative commentator Rush Limbaugh.

-This week, Trump blistered Mitch McConnell as a "political hack," days after the Senate's top Republican denounced him as the inciter of U.S. Capitol attack.
+He blistered Mitch McConnell as a "political hack," days after the Senate's top Republican denounced him as the inciter of the U.S. Capitol attack.

 "The Republican Party can never again be respected or strong with political 'leaders' like Sen. Mitch McConnell at its helm," Trump said in a statement released by his political action committee.